Matthew Modine: Film

-In 2011, Modine completed two independent films, Family Weekend and Girl in Progress, opposite Eva Mendes.
+His dark comedy I Think I Thought (2008) debuted at the Tribeca Film Festival.
+The film tells the story of a Thinker (Modine) who ends up in Thinkers Anonymous.
+Other short films include To Kill an American, Cowboy, and The Love Film.
+In 2011, he completed Jesus Was a Commie, an avant-garde-dialectical conversation about the world and the prominent issues of modern society.
+Modine co-directed the short film with Terence Ziegler, the editor of I Think I Thought.
+Modine's short films have played internationally.
+Modine completed two more independent films, Family Weekend (2013) and Girl in Progress (2012), opposite Eva Mendes.
 In 2012, he appeared in Christopher Nolan's The Dark Knight Rises as Deputy Commissioner Peter Foley, a Gotham City police officer and peer to Gary Oldman's Commissioner James Gordon.
 In February 2013, Modine was cast in Ralph Bakshi's animated film Last Days of Coney Island after coming across the film's Kickstarter campaign online.
 In 2014, he co-starred with Olivia Williams, Richard Dillane, and Steve Oram in the horror mystery film Altar.
+In 2015, he played Ivan Turing in the TNT supernatural medical drama Proof.

 In 2016, Modine played Dr. Martin Brenner in the Netflix original series Stranger Things.
 In 2017, he and his Stranger Things castmates won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 In 2017, Matthew Modine was featured in the music video for "1-800-273-8255", a song by American hip hop artist Logic.
 Modine was part of Speed Kills released in November 2018 as well as several upcoming films such as Foster Boy, Miss Virginia, and The Martini Shot.
+In 2023 he portrayed Vannevar Bush in Christopher Nolan's biographical thriller Oppenheimer.

 Theater

-Modine appeared in Arthur Miller's Finishing the Picture at Chicago's Goodman Theatre, in Miller's Resurrection Blues at London's Old Vic, and in a stage adaptation of Harper Lee's To Kill a Mockingbird (as Atticus Finch) at Connecticut's Hartford Stage.
-This production of To Kill a Mockingbird became the most successful play in the theatre's 45-year history.
+Modine appeared in Arthur Miller's Finishing the Picture at Chicago's Goodman Theatre, in Miller's Resurrection Blues at London's Old Vic, and in a stage adaptation of Harper Lee's To Kill a Mockingbird (as Atticus Finch) at Connecticut's Hartford Stage (This production of To Kill a Mockingbird became the most successful play in the theatre's 45-year history), and in 2022/23 at London's Gielgud Theatre.
 In 2010, he starred with Abigail Breslin in the 50th Anniversary Broadway revival of The Miracle Worker at the Circle in the Square theatre.

 In fall 2013, Modine starred in a self-parodying comedy, Matthew Modine Saves the Alpacas at Los Angeles' Geffen Theatre.